opds-community/drafts/opds-2.0.md

 ## Appendix A. JSON Schema

-A JSON Schema for an OPDS 2.0 Feed is available under version control at [https://github.com/opds-community/drafts/tree/master/schema](https://github.com/opds-community/drafts/tree/master/schema)
+A JSON Schema for OPDS 2.0 is available under version control at [https://github.com/opds-community/drafts/tree/master/schema](https://github.com/opds-community/drafts/tree/master/schema)

 For the purpose of validating an OPDS 2.0 catalog, use the following JSON Schema resources: